 Follow the story of foreign researcher and Nobel Laureate Gunnar Myrdal whose study, An American Dilemma (1944), provided a provocative inquiry into the dissonance between stated beliefs as a society and what is perpetuated and allowed in the name of those beliefs.
 His inquiry into the United States’ racial psyche becomes a lens for modern inquiry into how denial, cognitive dissonance, and unrecognized, unconscious attitudes continue to dominate racial dynamics in American life.
 (Run time: 1 hour)

-This screening will be followed by a Q&A session moderated by Dr. Carlos Grant, Director of Middle Level Education for the Cedar Rapids Community School District.
+This screening will be followed by a Q&A session moderated by Anthony Arrington, Director of Communications for the Cedar Rapids School District.

 Doors open at 5 PM.
 The screening will begin at 5:30.